Mongolian cuisine: Carbs

+Dairy products

 Milk is boiled to separate the cream (öröm, clotted cream).
-The remaining skimmed milk is processed into cheese (byaslag), dried curds (aaruul), yogurt, kefir, and a light milk liquor (shimiin arkhi).
+The remaining skimmed milk is processed into cheese (byaslag, the slightly fermented aarts), dried curds (aaruul, roasted eezgii), yogurt, kefir, and a light milk liquor (shimiin arkhi).
 The most prominent national beverage is airag, which is fermented mare's milk.
-A popular cereal is barley, which is fried and malted.
+A common cereal is barley, which is fried and malted.
 The resulting flour (arvain guril) is eaten as a porridge in milk fat and sugar or drunk mixed in milky tea.
-The everyday beverage is salted milk tea (süütei tsai), which may turn into a robust soup by adding rice, meat, or bansh.
+The Mongolian style of tea is salted milk tea with butter (süütei tsai), which may turn into a robust soup by adding rice, meat, or bansh.
 As a result of the Russian influence during socialism, vodka has also gained some popularity with a number of local brands (usually grain spirits).
 Boortsog or bawïrsaq is a type of fried dough food found in the cuisines of Central Asia, Idel-Ural, Mongolia and the Middle East.
 It is shaped into either triangles or sometimes spheres.
 The dough consists of flour, yeast, milk, eggs, margarine, salt, sugar, and fat.